 - NVIDIA A2, A10, A40

 ArcGIS Pro relies on GPU-enabled hardware to provide an acceptable user experience in a virtual environment.
 Selecting the correct server hardware that is compatible for delivering ArcGIS Pro is important.
-To be sure that the server you intend to purchase is compatible with an NVIDIA GPU, see NVIDIA GPU Certified Servers.
+To ensure that the server you intend to purchase is compatible with an NVIDIA GPU, see the NVIDIA Qualified System Catalog.

 - Intel Xeon Gold 6458Q 3.1G, 32C/64T, 16GT/s, 60M Cache, Turbo, HT (350W) DDR5-4800